-If you need users in one AWS account to access resources in another AWS account, permissions should be granted using IAM Roles.
+If you need users in one AWS account to access resources in another AWS account, this should be done using IAM Roles.
 You should not share security credentials between AWS accounts.
 An IAM role can specify the permissions to be granted to the users in the other account, and which users are able to assume the role.

 Access keys should not be shared between users in an AWS account, nor embedded in un-encrypted application code.
 If you have an application that needs AWS access, this should be granted using an IAM role.
 If individual users require programmatic access to AWS, they should have their own individual access keys.

 13. Regularly Rotate Credentials

 Passwords and access keys should be changed regularly by all AWS users.
-In doing so you limit the length of time compromised credentials can be used to access your AWS account.
+By doing so you limit the length of time compromised credentials can be used to access your AWS account.
 You can enforce the rotation of credentials using a password policy.

 14. Delete Unused or Unnecessary IAM Credentials

 Password and access keys that are no lnger required should be removed, for example when a user leaves your organisation.
-Similarly, if a user has programmatic access keys but only ever uses the AWS console, the access keys should be deleted.
+Similarly, if a user has programmatic access keys but only ever uses the console, the access keys should be deleted.